 That’s why the industry is closely watching the Port of Los Angeles’ ambitious plan to move that information from analog to digital.

-Teaming up with General Electric, officials at the Port of Los Angeles recently launched a data portal pilot program that will digitize the movement of shipment information in an effort to improve the flow of goods at the nation’s busiest seaport.
+Teaming up with General Electric, officials at the Port of Los Angeles recently launched a data portal pilot program that will digitize the movement of shipping data in an effort to improve the flow of goods at the nation’s busiest seaport.

 “It was really about a concept to begin with,” said Port of Los Angeles Executive Director Gene Seroka, who spoke to American Shipper just before the official launch of the pilot program.
 “What could we do to harness the data elements that exist throughout the supply chain universe but tend to be very siloed?
 And could the Port of L.A. be that conduit of information?
 Could we be the centerpiece that allows for sharing information?”